Yung Tory: Career

-Yung Tory has been rapping music since 2011.
+Yung Tory has been rapping since 2011.
 He was noticed by Lil Durk who signed Yung Tory in 2017.

 He was signed to Def Jam Recordings in 2019 and subsequently released his debut album Rastar in March.
 The song of the same name was sampled by Jorja Smith on "Be Honest" featuring Burna Boy.
 In the same year he released the single "Friends," a song he which he used a sample from the artist Anne Marie's Marshmello, and his biggest personal single "Netflix & Chill" featuring Shoreline Mafia's Fenix Flexin.

 He released his debut EP Still Here in September 2019.
 The album was released on Timbaland's label Mosley Music Group.

 Yung Tory released the single "2020" on January 24, 2020.